microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 ![Copilot inline chat in devcontainer.json file](images/artificial-intelligence/inline-chat.png)

 You can ask Copilot questions that emerge as you write and iterate on code, such as "Explain this piece of code" or "How do I add functionality to do X?"
+If you have code selected in the editor, Copilot will scope your question to the selection.

-Several [slash commands](#slash-commands) also work in inline chat.
+Several [slash commands](#slash-commands) also work in inline chat such as `/explain` to ask Copilot to explain a block of code or `/test` to generate unit tests.

 ## Additional resources